LuiggiTrejo/LuiggiTrejo/README.md

 - 👋 Hi, I´m JL Trejo, a developer and tech enthusiast.
-I´ve developed and deployed three succesful Crypto Assets, valued (as a group) in the hundreds of $ millions
+I´ve developed and deployed three successful Crypto Assets, valued (as a group) in the hundreds of $ millions
 - 👀 I’m interested in DeFi in Ethereum, the Solidity mainnet, Truflle, Web3, Solidity testing tools and all related the Smart Contracts "Brave New World".
 - 🌱 I’m currently learning how this technology is reaching maturity and how it all intersects with economic systems and law.